 1 to collaborate in the effective implementation of this resolution;

-2 to collaborate so as to avoid overlap and duplication of effort in studying issues related to refile, call-back and identification of origin.
+2 to collaborate so as to avoid overlap and duplication of effort in studying issues related to different forms of alternative calling procedures.

 MOD AFCP/69A1/6

-RESOLUTION 64 (Rev. Guadalajara, 2010)
+RESOLUTION 64 (Rev.busan, 2014)

 Non-discriminatory access to modern telecommunication/information and communication technology facilities, services and applications, including applied research and transfer of technology, on mutually agreed terms

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-a) the outcomes of the Geneva (2003) and Tunis (2005) phases of the World Summit on the Information Society, especially §§ 15, 18 and 19 of the Tunis Commitment, and §§ 90 and 107 of the Tunis Agenda for the Information Society;
+a) the outcomes of the Geneva (2003) and Tunis (2005) phases of the World Summit on the Information Society;

-b) Resolution 64 (Rev. Antalya, 2006) of the Plenipotentiary Conference;
+b) Resolution 64 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

 c) the outcomes of the World Telecommunication Development Conference, especially Resolutions 15 (Rev. Hyderabad, 2010), on applied research and transfer of technology, 20 (Rev. Hyderabad, 2010), on non-discriminatory access to modern telecommunication/ICT facilities, services and related applications and 37 (Rev. Hyderabad, 2010), on bridging the digital divide,